freakone/CarND-Traffic-Sign-Classifier-Project/README.md

 ### Pre-process the Data Set (normalization, grayscale, etc.)

 To preprocess images the `enhance_images` function was created.
+Equalization of the images has three steps:
+ * color conversion (RGB to YUV)
+ * grayscale convertion
+ * normalization
-The images are simply converted to greyscale and normalized - this approach gave the beste efects during the tests.
-I tried other methods of enhancement (as commented out calhe method).
+his approach gave the beste efects during the tests.
+This three overtures gave me the best results in tests.

 Filtered images are presented below.

 ```python